 Other work in this case study region includes a critical analysis of India’s dam building in Africa.
 Barnaby Dye’s published working paper analyses how India’s development cooperation with Africa has significantly changed, finding uneven convergence, with some changes towards more interventionist policies to improve project outcomes but a continuation of sovereignty-first principles.
 The working paper argues that India’s selective convergence reflects its attempts to deal with its growing portfolio of development cooperation, and particular domestic political priorities.

-Barnaby Dye is also investigating the potential differences in India’s financing, planning and construction of dams using a case study of the Nyabarongo Dam, Rwanda.
+Barnaby Dye is also investigated the potential differences in India’s financing, planning and construction of dams using a case study of the Nyabarongo Dam, Rwanda.
 This dam was financed by subsidised lines of credit offered by the Indian ExIm Bank.
 Barnaby reflects on India’s development cooperation more broadly, but also argues that to understand such projects, and the developmental impact of India in Africa, it is vital to consider the agency of African governments.

 India’s Himalayan dams